Ireland's leading Montessori school for pupils aged 2 - 8 based in the heart of Ballsbridge

 The main objective of the Montessori approach is to help children reach their maximum learning potential while becoming well balanced individuals able to cope with the pressures of 21st century life.

-At St. Nicholas Merrion we have an Infants' environment and two 3-6 environments, each designed to meet the developmental needs of the specific age group.
+At St. Nicholas Merrion we have an Assistants to Infancy environment and two 3-6 environments, each designed to meet the developmental needs of the specific age group.

-Younger children have daily access to a Sensory Garden where they can enjoy outdoor play designed to engage and develop their five senses.
-Older children have access to local sports facilities and parks.
-The whole school community avails of the many amenities that the Merrion and Ballsbridge areas have to offer.
+Younger children have daily access to a garden where they can enjoy outdoor play designed to engage and develop their five senses.

 Who Are We?